Making workspace navigation faster in Postman

 Early internal signal

 Internal testing showed immediate improvement.
 Colleagues adopted starring quickly and relied on peek to get context without opening multiple workspaces.
-One teammate even used a screenshot of peek when filing a bug, because it neatly included all the information needed to find the relevant workspace for reproducing the issue.
-A small detail, but a strong signal that peek had already become the fastest way to gauge a workspace.
+One teammate even used a screenshot of peek when filing a bug, because it already contained everything needed to identify the correct workspace and reproduce the issue.
+It was a small moment, but a strong signal.
+Peek had already become the fastest way to understand a workspace at a glance.

 Pattern adoption